EduMIPS64/edumips64/readme.md

 every time a new revision is pushed and passes unit tests).

 To contribute to EduMIPS64, please start by reading the [developer guide](docs/developer-guide.md).

+The proof-of-concept JS web application being developed in the [jsinterop branch](https://github.com/lupino3/edumips64/tree/jsinterop) (GWT compilation + JS UI) is available at www.edumips.org/edumips64.html.
+It is currently manually pushed.